Restoration or No Restoration: A Question of Nazis or Communists

 Those who were disowned did not only lose their land but all other possessions including their homes, money, furniture and even clothes.
 They were expelled from their municipalities with oftentimes only being given an hour to pack their belongings.
 (Where do you start when packing your life...?!)
 No compensatory damages were paid and no exceptions made for members of the conservative resistance against Hitler, many of them connected in some way to the plot to kill the Führer by Claus Schenk Count of Stauffenberg.
 Some families were actually already expropriated by the Nazis and received their estates back in 1945, only to be disowned again by the Communists in the following three years.
 In the end, this fact would be crucial in some families reclaiming their estates back a few decades later.

-The idea behind the expropriations was to break the superior economic power of the nobles with the official one being given as to destroy "Prussian militarism".
-The estates were broken up in much smaller parts and given to the population though only a few years later, during the early years of the German Democratic Republic, collectivised, cause in a Socialist state there is no such thing as property.
+The idea behind the expropriations was to break the superior economic power of the nobles (and wealthy commoners) with the official one being given as to destroy "Prussian militarism".
+The estates were broken up in much smaller parts and given to the population though only a few years later, during the early years of the German Democratic Republic, collectivised, cause in a Socialist state there is no such thing as individual property.
 Quite a few smaller manor houses and castles were also destroyed in the late 1940's.
-In 1947, the Soviets gave the order to demolish them to use the material for homes for new farmers and Germans who fled or were expelled after World War II from former parts of Germany annexed by Poland and the Soviet Union.
+In 1947, the Soviets gave the order to demolish them to use the material for homes for new farmers and Germans who fled or were expelled after World War II from former parts of Germany that became part of Poland and the Soviet Union.
 (Wikipedia has a list of some of the destroyed castles.)

 Two examples of this are the cases of the Putbus and Solms-Baruth families.
 Count Malte of Putbus, as you may recall from above, was one of the largest landowners in East Germany prior to 1945.
 He was also against Nazis, arrested several times and killed in a concentration camp.
 However, there is no official record in existence of him being expropriated prior to May 8, 1945, and thus his properties remained property of the German state even after reunification.
 Another example is Prince Friedrich III of Solms-Baruth.
 After several run-ins with the National Socialists, he was denied to manage his properties in early 1944.
 He was also forbidden by Heinrich Himmler, leader of the SS, to set foot on his family's properties.
 Like Putbus, he was arrested after the assassination attempt by Stauffenberg though survived and later moved to Namibia.
 Once again, as there are no official records of his expropriations, there was no chance to reclaim the properties.